Timur-eit/brain_games/README.md

 ### Comments:
-Project started 13 March 2020 and still is under development
+Project started 13 March 2020 and still is under development.
+UPD: 27 March 2020 Alpha-version of the project was finished.